-Definition 3 (Values predicate)
+Definition 3 (Nondeterministic predicate)

-$$VPred[V, X] == Pred[VState[V, X]]$$
+NDPred[Var, Val] == Pred[NDState[Var, Val]]

-We promote a predicate, p, on a single state, to a predicate on a values view in two ways.
-If p holds for all apparent states (see Sect.
-4.3) derivable from the values view, sv, we say p definitely holds for sv, written $sv \in \circledast p$, and if p holds for at least one apparent state derivable from sv, we say p possibly holds for sv, written $sv \in \odot p$.
+We promote a predicate, p, on a single state, to a predicate on a nondeterministic state in two ways.
+If p holds for all apparent states (see Section 4.2) derivable from the nondeterministic state, we say p definitely holds for the nondeterministic state, written $\circledast p$ , and if p holds for at least one apparent state derivable from the nondeterministic state, we say p possibly holds for the nondeterministic state, written $\odot p$ .